Gary K. Hart Resiliency Scholarship

 The Gary K. Hart Resiliency Scholarship was created to recognize Sacramento County Office of Education (SCOE) students who have demonstrated determination and resilience in overcoming obstacles, helping support them as they pursue post-secondary education or vocational training.

 Students enrolled in SCOE programs face significant challenges and require additional services to support their academic, social, and emotional growth.
 These SCOE students demonstrate extraordinary tenacity and perseverance in overcoming personal obstacles as they complete their education and advance their futures.
-That’s why, in 2020, through the leadership of the Sacramento County Board of Education, SCOE created the Resiliency Scholarship for students attending its Court Schools, Community Schools, Senior Extension Program, and Leo Palmiter Jr./Sr. High School.
-A committee, comprised of Board of Education trustees, community leaders, and SCOE staff representatives, administers the scholarship fund.
+That’s why, in 2020, through the leadership of the Sacramento County Board of Education, SCOE created the Resiliency Scholarship for students attending Leo Palmiter Jr./Sr. High School or SCOE Court School, Community School, or Senior Extension programs.
+A committee comprised of Board trustees, community leaders, and SCOE staff representatives administers the scholarship fund.

 Scholarships enable students who have graduated from SCOE programs to pursue educational opportunities and vocational training beyond high school.
-Scholarships currently range from $500 to $1,000, though the goal is to increase the awards as funding allows.
+Scholarships are currently for $1,000, though the goal is to increase the awards as funding allows.
 The recipients are also matched with mentors to help support them as they navigate their post-secondary education and/or vocational training.

 How to Donate to the Scholarship Fund